dedual/JPWeather/README.md

 That being said, there are a number of quirks and bugs I’ll fix when able:

-1) CoreLocation-based data retrieval is abysmally slow.
+~~1) CoreLocation-based data retrieval is abysmally slow.
 In working with the new async/await concurrency model, the library I’m using requires that its main object be created on the main thread.
-I’m doing this twice (which is redundant but I needed to get this project out asap) as well, which inherently slows things down performance a lot.
+I’m doing this twice (which is redundant but I needed to get this project out asap) as well, which inherently slows things down performance a lot. ~~ Fixed in version 0.2.1
 2) Had plans to implement caching for some of our JSON objects, but simply ran out of time and other things were important to implement.
-3) No unit tests nor UI tests.
-Again, sacrificed to meet deadlines, but I did try to capture gracefully most errors that I could foresee.
+~~3) No unit tests nor UI tests.
+Again, sacrificed to meet deadlines, but I did try to capture gracefully most errors that I could foresee.  ~~ Fixed in version 0.2.1
 4) Selecting a location in search triggers a warning on the console that goes `**=== AttributeGraph: cycle detected through attribute**`.
 I suspect this is because we’re not handling the dismissal of the search bar well enough, and there’s a subtle conflict between that UI action and the app switching tabs and reloading the screen (ahh, a SwiftUI quirk).
 There’s definitely a proper, SwiftUI compliant way to ensure this doesn’t happen.
 However, deadlines and exhaustion have forced a repriotarization of tasks to complete, and there's no apparent impact on performance as far as I can see so ¯\_(ツ)_/¯.